FEDERATION OF TEXAS PSYCHIATRY

 The Federation of Texas Psychiatry unites Texas' professional psychiatric organizations.
 Voting member organizations - the Texas Society of Psychiatric Physicians, the Texas Academy of Psychiatry, and the Texas Society of Child and Adolescent Psychiatry.
 Associate member organizations - the Texas Foundation for Psychiatric Education and Research, the Texas Osteopathic Medical Association and the Texas Medical Association - together represent about 45,000 physicians in Texas united in advocacy for patients and quality psychiatric care.

-SCENES AND COMMENTS FROM THE TEXAS SOCIETY OF PSYCHIATRIC PHYSICIANS
+COMMENTS FROM THE TEXAS SOCIETY OF PSYCHIATRIC PHYSICIANS

 "I am a member because I believe we should organize and act collectively for the benefit of our patients and profession."
 James Kreisle, MD